IAkhil22/covid-19/README.md

 All other columns have only one number for missing value.
 PNEUMONIA column has value = 99 all others have value = 98.
 I considered them as missing values and droped observations containing them.

-You can download this dataset from kaggle with the link below: https://www.kaggle.com/datasets/meirnizri/covid19-dataset
+You can download the dataset from kaggle with the link below: https://www.kaggle.com/datasets/meirnizri/covid19-dataset